 They scoop or place one thin layer of each fruit in their cup to make a rainbow.

-Preschool Family Activities Theme Ideas to Transform Your Dramatic Play Area
+Preschool Colors Theme Ideas to Transform Your Dramatic Play Area

 Dramatic play lends itself to a preschool colors theme any time of year.
 You can add color activities, however, just having conversation can introduce your colors.
 Ask a child to set the table with red dishes.
 Do we have any blue cups?